 The Bodhisatta was once a god in heaven.
-A wealthy, powerful king who ruled with absolute righteousness asked his three advisors what they should do for the upcoming holy day.
+One holy day, a wealthy, powerful king who ruled with absolute righteousness asked his three advisors what they should do to entertain themselves.
 One wanted to gather the army and conquer new lands, another proposed letting loose with music and dance, and the third suggested discussing religion with a holy man.
-The king chose the latter and they rode the royal chariot, made of ivory and decorated with silver and pulled by four white thoroughbreds, out to meet a famous naked ascetic who was residing in the royal park at that time.
+The king chose the latter and they rode the royal chariot, made of ivory and decorated with silver and pulled by four white thoroughbred horses, out to meet a famous naked ascetic who was staying in the royal park at that time.

 The naked ascetic welcomed them warmly, and after some small talk the king asked what people should do to attain heaven.
 The naked ascetic, having never studied with a wise teacher or read the Vedas, was as blind as a child and had created his own false doctrine embracing greed.
-There is no heaven or hell, he claimed, everyone becomes pure by passing through eighty-four eons.
+There is no heaven or hell, he claimed; everyone becomes pure after passing through eighty-four eons.
 Because everything is predestined, there is no sin—even cutting off a person’s head has no karmic consequences—so those who help others are feeble fools.
-And everyone is equal, so nobody deserves honor.
+And since everyone is equal, nobody deserves honor.

 After listening to all this, the king was completely convinced there was indeed no heaven to strive for and people could not affect their destiny.
 He thought about how he had been devoted to supporting brahmins and administering the law, but had taken no time to enjoy his life.
-He declared that from then on he would follow these teachings and departed without leaving a gift of thanks.
+The king declared that, from then on, he would follow these teachings and, appropriately, he departed without leaving an offering of thanks.

 The next morning, the king assembled his advisors and put them in charge of the kingdom; they were to never discuss matters of state with him ever again.
 From this point on, he told them, he would let nothing distract him from the pursuit of pleasure.